ganrad/openai-api-router/README.md

    throughput.avgTokensPerCall | Average tokens (K) processed by this OpenAI backend per API call throughput.avgRequestsPerCall | Average requests processed by this OpenAI backend per API call latency.avgResponseTimeMsec | Average response time of OpenAI backend API call

+### D. Deploy the API Gateway on *Azure Kubernetes Service*

+Before proceeding with this section, make sure you have installed the following services on Azure.
+- An *Azure Container Registry* instance
+- An *Azure Kubernetes Cluster* instance